bajamircea/bajamircea.github.io/_posts/2018-03-16-destructor-language-rules.markdown

 Example: In the code below the exception in the destructor will not terminate.
-The destructor of `x` is called during stack unwinding, but the second exception thrown inside it's destructor is caught before leaving the destructor.
+The destructor of `x` is called during stack unwinding, but the second exception thrown inside its destructor is caught before leaving the destructor.

 {% highlight c++ linenos %}